Sparklers-The-Makers/blog/_posts/2019-07-28-realtime-gps-tracker-with-raspberry-pi.md

 </figure>

 ## Hardware Part:
-So here I am going to use Raspberry Pi 3B+ but you can also use Raspberry Pi zero as in that case the size of the device will be much smaller and the procedure is totally same.
-Also we need to use a GPS module with Raspberry Pi.
+So here I am going to use Raspberry Pi 3B+, but you can also use Raspberry Pi zero as in that case the size of the device will be much smaller and the procedure is the same.
+Also, we need to use a GPS module with Raspberry Pi.
 I am going to use Neo 6M GPS module as it's quite cheap and also very much accurate.
 <figure class="align-center">
   <a href="#"><img src="{{ site.url }}{{ site.baseurl }}/img/tracker/neo.jpg" alt="" width="360" height="300"></a>
   <figcaption><center>Neo 6M GPS module</center></figcaption>